 According to USA Today, lithium-ion batteries have been used to power everything from jets’ electrical systems, to cars, computers and to smartphones.
 These batteries are attractive to device makers because they can store a large amount of energy in a small space.
-Without these batteries, there would be no smart phones, tablets, laptops, etc. These batteries are more energy dense and the more energy stored the more dangerous that battery becomes.
+Without these batteries, there would be no smartphones, tablets, laptops, etc. These batteries are more energy-dense and the more energy stored the more dangerous that battery becomes.
 Due to high demand, these batteries are increasingly called upon to hold more energy which causes more heat.
-Most manufactures make the product safety, but poorly-designed, faulty or counterfeit batteries can sometimes burst into flames.
+Most manufactures make the product safely, but poorly-designed, faulty, or counterfeit batteries can sometimes burst into flames.

 Find out if your electronic device has been recalled.